 Both partners must appear together at the Office of the Clerk and Recorder and fill out a Certificate of Committed Partnership.
 A sample of this form may be found on the Forms page.

 Registering as committed partners does not constitute marriage under the laws of the State of Colorado nor change your legal rights with your partner.
 Registration does not affect your property, contract, inheritance, custody, or benefit rights nor any other legal entitlements.
 It does not provide for name changes.
-To provide for such rights domestic partners may need to execute medical and/or general powers of attorney, wills, and/or other legal instruments.
+To provide for such rights committed partners may need to execute medical and/or general powers of attorney, wills, and/or other legal instruments.
 Consult your attorney.

 A Designated Beneficiary Agreement is a contract between two people ensuring certain rights and financial protections based upon the completed document.
 To be legally enforceable it must be properly recorded by the Clerk and Recorder.